Vendor Application & Guide

 When to be there

-Vendors should arrive between 10pm and 10:30am to begin table set up.
+Vendors should arrive between 30 to 60 minutes before opening to begin table set up.

-Vendors will need to complete table teardown by 4pm.
+Vendors will need to complete table teardown within an hour of closing.

 WFNS staff and volunteers will be available to help you find, set up, and tear down your table as well as bring books and other materials from a nearby vehicle into Paul O’Regan Hall.
 (If planning to park farther away, please consider unloading at Halifax Central Library’s Queen Street entrance.)